 Home: Manchester-by-the-Sea, Massachusetts

 Beginning in 2019, in a town called Karang, on the border with The Gambia, I was a Community Economic Development Volunteer, working with local entrepreneurs and women’s groups, helping them turn local resources like peanuts and mangoes into income-generating products.
 In an entrepreneurial class I was teaching, five students came forward and were interested in leading a waste management project: writing the business plan, meeting with chiefs and community members, holding cleanup days.
 In a town of 20,000, there’s no garbage pickup; people burn their trash.
-A decade ago, a Volunteer set up a waste management project with the mayor’s office — but for political reasons, it was disassembled after six months.
+A decade ago, a Volunteer set up a waste management project with the mayor’s office — but unfortunately it was disassembled after six months.

 We talked to local leaders, conducted community surveys, asked if people would be willing to pay — and how much.
 We realized that a project would have to be private — and ideally would lead to employment in the community.
 The mayor’s office was allocating a landfill, and I was in the process of of writing a grant.